Press Release and Media Kit

 Best You Magazine Interview to Come!

-Journalist Karen Bannon recently interviewed Rachel Adelson for an upcoming issue of Best You magazine.
-Watch this space for a link when the article appears later in 2015.
+Journalist Karen Bannon interviewed Rachel Adelson in 2015 for an upcoming issue of Best You magazine.

 Britain’s BBC Quotes Rachel on Aging at Home